 Tips for guides & driver

-COST OF TRIP:
+COST OF MAIN TRIP:

 PAYMENT: 50% upon registration.
-Remaining 50% due on or before October 1, 2025.
+Remaining 50% due on or before September 1, 2026.

-CANCELLATION POLICY: 100% prior to October 1, 2025.
-Prior to November 1, 2025 50% refund.
-Prior to December 1, 2025, 25% refund.
-After December 1, 2025, no refund.
+CANCELLATION POLICY: 100% prior to September 1, 2026 (less 6% credit card fees).
+Prior to November 1, 2026, 50% refund (less 6% credit card fees).
+Prior to December 1, 2026, 25% refund (less 6% credit card fees).
+After December 1, 2026, no refund.

 IMPORTANT STUFF TO KNOW BEFORE YOU GO:

-This trip was intentionally planned during the week so you will have the option to come in earlier and/or stay later to explore some of Mexico City on the weekends – a list of highlights and contacts for Mexico City activities can be provided if you opt to do this
+This trip was specifically planned during the week so you will have the option to come in earlier and/or stay later to explore some of Mexico City on the weekends – a list of highlights and contacts for Mexico City activities can be provided if you opt to do this

 Travel itinerary and accommodations may be subject to change – we will try our best to stick to it but sometimes adjustments are needed that are beyond our control (ie. traffic delays, hotel closing, etc.)